csariyildiz/csariyildiz.github.io/_posts/technical/english-english/text-list/2023-09-16-remote-server-configuration-tools.md

   - Hardware
 ---

+How to make ilo secure?

+Keeping ilo updated.
+ilo 5 has embedded risk tool inside ilo.
+It gives alerts like health check.
+SNMPv1 is a security risk.
+Password complexity.
+Using a different SSL certificate from default needed.
+RBSU doesnt need login in some cases.
+Secure boot is disabled.
+IPMI/DCMI Over LAN is also.

 The general term for server management controllers is baseboard management controllers (BMCs).
 BMCs are embedded processors on server motherboards that provide out-of-band management and monitoring capabilities.
 They can be used to access and manage the server even if the server is turned off or the operating system is not working.
 This allows administrators to perform tasks such as power on and off the server, monitor its health, and troubleshoot problems.

 BMCs are typically implemented using industry-standard specifications such as the Intelligent Platform Management Interface (IPMI) or the Redfish API.
 This allows BMCs from different vendors to be managed using the same tools and software.